dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 In Solution Explorer, right-click the project.
 Select **Add** > **New Folder**.
 Name the folder *Models*.

-Model classes can go anywhere in the project, but the *Models* folder is used by convention.

 In Solution Explorer, right-click the *Models* folder and select **Add** > **Class**.
 Name the class *TodoItem* and click **Add**.

 Update the `TodoItem` class with the following code:

 # [Visual Studio Code](#tab/visual-studio-code)

 Add a folder named *Models* for the model classes.
-Model classes can go anywhere in the project, but the *Models* folder is used by convention.

 Add a `TodoItem` class with the following code: